 Choose Your Battles

 While planning a wedding, some stressful situations or difficult decisions may arise, and not everything will be worth your time and energy.
 Some things are important enough to hash out and discuss, while others will be best to let go.
 Choose your battles wisely and try not to sweat the small stuff so you can reserve your energy for planning your big day and taking care of your mental health.

-Family coach Kristin from the YouTube channel Kristin Coaching says, “Assess when it’s important to be able to actually to be able to speak up and say something versus things you can let go.”
-Allow yourself to enjoy the planning process of your wedding and don’t let a difficult family member take away that joy from you.
+Family coach Kristin of Kristin Coaching says, “Assess when it’s important to be able to actually speak up and say something versus things you can let go.”
+So allow yourself to enjoy the process of your planning your wedding, and try not to let a difficult in-law take away that joy from you!

 Have A Respectful Discussion and Set Boundaries

-Set appropriate boundaries based on what the issues are.
-You may have a great discussion and resolve things!
-Many times the difficult family member may just want to be heard, and once they feel like they have been heard, they will back off.
-This will bring you closer to resolving the problem 🙂
+Set appropriate boundaries based on the issues at hand, and let them know what you need so those boundaries are respected as you continue planning your wedding.
+After all, it is YOUR big day, and you may have a great discussion and resolve the problems!
+Many times the difficult family member may just want to be heard, and once they feel like that’s happened, they will back off.